 Discover medieval Bristol at St John on the Wall.
 Explore this hidden church built into the old city wall and descend into the vaulted crypt, uncovering its history and the stories of those who walked through its gate.

-From July 2016 discover new activities and interactive displays:
+Discover new activities and interactive displays:

 - Look for centuries of lost property belonging to characters from the city’s past